momothepikachu/Feed-Reader-Testing/README.md

 * Writing effective tests requires analyzing multiple aspects of an application including the HTML, CSS and JavaScript - an extremely important skill when changing teams or joining a new company.
 * Good tests give you the ability to quickly analyze whether new code breaks an existing feature within your codebase, without having to manually test all of the functionality.

+## How to open my project in a browser?
+1. Download zip or clone
+2. Navigate to the root directory
+3. Open index.html

 # How did I complete this project?